sergzach/d/README.md

 # The Goal

-To debug python processes changing function/method bodies without stopping an executing python process, so, to save your time because of possibly long operations of starting web server, **calling previous functions to reach the current debugging line.**
+To debug python processes changing function/method bodies without stopping an executing python process, so, to save your time because of possibly long operations of starting web server (etc.), **calling previous functions to reach the current debugging line.**

 # Usage